Red5d/sonoff-mqtt/README.md

 Other Commands - These tell the device to send status information or perform other functions that don't affect the relay power.
 * relay status - Returns relay status like: "<sonoff name> on"
 * list - This is sent to /home/sonoffctl (control all devices) and tells all the devices to send their name and software version to the /home/sonoff MQTT topic.
 * name <new name> - This is sent to a specific device like /home/sonoffctl/sonoff1.
-The name defaults to "sonoff", so put new devices on the network one at a time and set their names through this command over MQTT.
+The name defaults to "sonoff", so put new devices on the network one at a time and change their names through this command over MQTT before adding more.
-* ota - This initiates a transactional update of the code in the sonoff.lua file from the defined web server path.
+* ota - This is sent to a specific device and initiates a transactional update of the code in the sonoff.lua file from the defined web server path.

 # Code Architecture and OTA Details